 Admission to Buckley is competitive.
 The Middle and Upper School admission process involves a student interview, the review of school transcripts, as well as administrative and teacher recommendations.
 Admission Committee members use these varying aspects of the application to develop a complete picture of each applicant.

-We are looking for students with a variety of backgrounds and talents who will be able to make significant contributions to the Buckley community through their academic achievement, creative talents, athletic abilities, positive social behavior, and participation in the school’s programs.
+We are looking for mission-aligned students and families with a variety of backgrounds and talents who will be able to make significant contributions to the Buckley community through their academic achievement, creative talents, athletic abilities, positive social behavior, and participation in the school’s programs.

 Yes.
-Interviews for kindergarten applicants are conducted with only the parents or guardians of the prospective student.
-All prospective Middle and Upper School applicants and their parents are required to interview with a member of the Admission Committee.
+Interviews for K-5 applicants are conducted with only the parents or guardians of the prospective student; in-person interviews, as well as virtual interviews, are available.
+All prospective Middle and Upper School applicants and their parents/guardians are required to complete a virtual interview with a member of the Admission Committee.
 Interviews are scheduled only upon the receipt of a completed admission application.

 While Buckley is committed to being a family school, we strive to balance the consideration of siblings, legacies, and children of employees with a desire to bring new families into the community and to maintain academic excellence.
 While we always consider the unique attributes of all of our applicants, the strategic priorities for the School, combined with the overall applicant pool, may affect our ability to accept all qualified sibling, legacy, and applicants from children of current employees.